CER-REC/screenshot-service_service-copie-d-ecran/readme.md

 Some important notes:

-- The production server is firewalled off from the internet: any request made by Chrome to any server but our own will block the request until it times out.
-That means: no analytics, no foreign fonts on the page!
+- The production and test servers are firewalled off from the internet: any request made by Chrome to any server but our own will block the request until it times out.
+That means: no analytics, no foreign fonts, no WET template stylesheets on the page!
 - The firewall is actually useful in this case though, as it will prevent the end from being used as an open-ended screenshot service by just anyone who discovers it.
 The service must run on the same app server as the visualizations do.
 - Only one kind of request has been opened up for us in the firewall: requests to Bitly for short URLs

-- We're not going to follow the usual app deployment process this time, it's just too painful to store node apps with all of their dependencies in TFS, even a tiny one like this.
-I'm making an exception for this service: we'll deploy it as a package and manage it with nodemon
+Ultimately, for ease of deployment, I have checked this node app into TFS.
+Zipping up the entire project to deploy it has its own problems, especially around path length.

+Todo:
+-when Chromeless and its dependency CUID are updated to no longer depend on core-js (which can't be checked into TFS), change the Chromeless dependency in package.json away from my forked repo.

 Proof of concept works like: